22 Orphaned by Lust

 Gerry: That is a bit of stretch isn’t it?

-Uzza: By making it a sin for adopted sons to take their surrogate father's surname when he made them second-class children he created a lasting disincentive for men to take the responsibility of raising another man's child as if he was their son as was done in pre-Islamic times.
+Uzza: By making it a sin for adopted sons to take their surrogate father's surname when he made them second-class children, Allah created a lasting disincentive for men to take the responsibility of raising another man's child as if he was their son as was done in pre-Islamic times.
 One man’s obsession and an accommodating deity is why today in the Islamic world you have an untold number of children with no one to call father.

 Archie: You would think a religion which produces so many orphans would threat them better.